Eschatologue/CM_wiki/docs/gameplay/combat/condition.md

 ### Blinded
 - A blinded creature can't see and automatically fails any ability check that requires sight.
-- Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
+- Attack rolls against the creature have advantage, and the creature’s :d20-attack: **Attack Rolls** have disadvantage.

 ### Charmed
 - A charmed creature can’t attack the charmer or target the charmer with harmful abilities or magical effects.